 Command Line Interface#

-The command line interface offers a number of workflow simplification that are encapsulated in sub-commands:
+The command line interface offers a number of workflow simplifications that are encapsulated in sub-commands:

 check metadadata and dataset properties